 Extract from The Postconceptual Condition by Peter Osborne, Verso Books 2017

 Body and Commodity is a two person show.
 No Bra is an industrial band formed in the UK in 2003, and is currently based in NYC.
-Rckay is a multi-disciplinary artist exploring themes of sexuality, politics, trans and post humanism based in London, UK.
+Rckay is an artist handling the themes of sexuality, the body, heroism and villainy, good versus evil, economies of all types, Post and Trans humanism and World Building.
+He is based in London.

 Goswell Road will launch a split publication at the opening: featuring a series of photographs taken by No Bra in 1992 on one side, and all of the digital drawing works in Rckay's new 'Blue Mars' series on the other.